Tutors

 Elizabeth Brown

 Elizabeth Brown received her undergraduate and masters degree in Early Childhood Education from Georgia Southern University.
-After teaching in the public school for eight years, she left the traditional classroom to begin homeschooling her 4 children.
+After teaching in the public school system for eight years, she left the traditional classroom to begin homeschooling her 4 children.
 She has worked as a tutor in her homeschool community and is currently serving as the director.
 Elizabeth enjoys spending time with her family and is active in her local homeschool community and church.

 Education Philosophy: "Children are created to learn, they just all learn differently.
 Children must first gain knowledge and then understanding while learning new skills.
 Children require a balance of work, play, imagination, and conversations to make learning fun."